floydspace/aws-lambda-effect-runtime/README.md

 };
 ```

+The global layer will be constructed on lambda cold-start and finalized on shutdown.
+(How cool is that, huh!)

 ### Step 2: Build the handler

 You can transpile your handler function to JavaScript or bundle it.
 Here's how you can do it using `esbuild`: